shaido987/shaido987.github.io/_pages/repositories.md

 </div>

 ## Stack Overflow

 ---

 In addition to open-source code on GitHub, I've spent some time on [Stack Overflow](https://stackoverflow.com/users/7579547/shaido) answering questions in subjects I'm familiar with (mainly Apache-spark, scala, and python-related subjects).
-I see it as a way of giving back to the larger community as Stack Overflow is an indispensable website in my day-to-day work.
-I also participate on other Stack Exchange sites to a lesser degee.
+It is a way of giving back to the larger community as Stack Overflow is an indispensable website in my day-to-day work.
+I also participate on other Stack Exchange sites to a lesser degree.

 <div class="row justify-content-sm-center">
   <a href="https://stackoverflow.com/users/7579547/shaido"><img src="https://stackoverflow.com/users/flair/7579547.png" width="416" height="116" alt="profile for Shaido at Stack Overflow" title="profile for Shaido at Stack Overflow"></a>